microsoft/DynamicTelemetry/docs/docs/Demos.0.DynamicID.md

 ## Using DurableID in OpenTelemetry, to locate the source of the the expense

 This demonstration will showcase and contrast two logging messages in OpenTelemetry.
-One will use a Durable Identifier, and the other will not.
+One will use a Durable ID, and the other will not.
 It's expected that not all software using OpenTelemetry will utilize a durable identifier, even though, in Dynamic Telemetry, the use of the DurableID is considered a best practice.
-A durable identifier functions like a GPS or homing beacon, mapping any row of telemetry to a specific line of code.
+A Durable ID functions like a GPS or homing beacon, mapping any row of telemetry to a specific line of code.

-In Microsoft .net platform, a durable identifier is created automatically at compile time for OpenTelemetry user using 'ILogger', when the author of the software follows best practices.
+In Microsoft .net platform, a Durable ID is created automatically at compile time for OpenTelemetry user using 'ILogger', when the author of the software follows best practices.

 ### Contrasting C# that makes use of Durable ID's, with C# that does not

-Let's examine code that makes use of a durable identifier versus one that doesn't.
+Let's examine code that makes use of a Durable ID versus one that doesn't.
 We'll inspect both in the Application Insights Log database, to spot the difference.